 Dr. Koob is the recipient of many prestigious honors and awards, including the insignia of Chevalier de la Légion d’honneur (Knight of the Legion of Honor) from the government of France, for his contribution to the development of scientific collaborations between France and the United States.
 [View the video: World-class scientist Dr Koob receives the Legion of Honor.]
 He also received the 2016 Research Society on Alcoholism (RSA) Seixas Award for his extraordinary service in advancing alcohol research.
-Additional honors include the Daniel Efron Award for excellence in research and Axelrod Mentorship Award from the American College of Neuropsychopharmacology, the Distinguished Investigator and Marlatt Mentorship Awards from the RSA; the Mark Keller Award from NIAAA, and the Neuronal Plasticity Prize of the Foundation Ipsen.
+Additional honors include the Daniel Efron Award for excellence in research and Axelrod Mentorship Award from the American College of Neuropsychopharmacology; the Distinguished Investigator and Marlatt Mentorship Awards from the RSA; the Mark Keller Award from NIAAA; and the Neuronal Plasticity Prize of the Foundation Ipsen.

 Ph.D., Behavioral Physiology, Johns Hopkins University School of Public Health, 1972